 1. Budget as soon as your allowance comes in

 It’s undeniable that a voice rings in your head every time you receive that notification of a lump sum allowance in your bank account.
-Basically, it’s a voice that encourages you to treat yourself before you return to spending minimal.
+Basically, it’s a voice that encourages you to treat yourself before you return to spending minimally.
 However, the first step to saving is learning how to ignore that voice.
 Budgeting as soon as the money hits your account is very crucial to your overall saving target.
 Therefore, before anything else, put aside the sum you intend to save, as well as basic bills like rent, food, utility, and others.

 2. Student accommodation vs staying at home